LonkTheBonk/Brandon_BSE_Project/index.md

 - What your plan is to complete your project -->

 Technical Progress
 - The goal of the first milestone was to connect the first ring to the raspberry pi pico in order to check for functionality.
 This was done by using the connectors already soldered onto the ring.
-By observing
+By observing the circuit diagram provided which specified which

+Challenges
+- One challenge faced during the coding was being mindful of which wire connects to which port on the Raspberry Pi.
+The NeoPixel ring light

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**